Previous Post: Day 3 – Bustard Islands Camp To Eagle Nest Point

 Having done canoe trips all over the boreal forest area of the Canadian Shield, we figure the French River area is not only one of the most accessible but also has the most day-after-day sustained beautiful scenery.
 A bonus is that very little portaging needed as you paddle around.
 The campsites are mostly terrific.
 This is where you bring a newbie to introduce them to the pleasures of canoe tripping – but in June or September when it is less busy than it gets in the prime summer months.

 Just before we came to the one set of rapids on the Old Voyageur Channel we approached a canoe coming upriver.
 I was initially struck by the paddling technique of the couple in the canoe.
 They were alternating sides every four strokes.
 I remember thinking they were total novices out for a day paddle.
-Their response to my first question – “Where you guys coming from?” – were yet another reminder of the danger of rash judgements!
+Their response to my first question – “Where you guys coming from?” – was yet another reminder of the danger of rash judgements!
 Their response – “We started off in Alberta in May.”
 Whoa!

 We had paddled into Cas and Michael Wild, a newlywed couple from Scotland on the last leg of their epic canoe trip which had started at Rocky Mountain House in mid-May.
 Here it was in late September and they were on the home stretch to Montreal!
 We chatted for a while and then headed in opposite directions, they on to Lake Nipissing and the Mattawa River and on the Ottawa.
 You can check out their website for more on their epic canoe trip at their WordPress website – The Doctors Wild.